 9. If the writer isn’t great at spelling, don’t let this be a deterrent.
 They can still be a good writer, they just need an editor to help them.
 Getting the child to dictate the story to you or to type it themselves, will encourage their storytelling and develop their confidence and stop them from worrying so much about the spelling.
 This is definitely an area you want to help them improve, but try and keep it separate from their story writing.
 Jackie French was the Australia National Children’s Laureate for 2014 and 2015.
 She’s the author of over 100 wonderful books, and she also has dyslexia.
 She is living proof that one of the most important qualities you need to be a writer is to be a storyteller.

 10. Endings are hard and many young writers don’t complete their stories before moving on to the next one – this is perfectly normal.
 Have realistic expectations.
 Writing endings is one of the hardest parts of creating a story.
 It’s something that writers often find difficult into their teens and even adulthood.
 Particularly when writers are young, they are exploring where the story is going rather than planning it so it might not have an ending – and it doesn’t matter.
 I started writing novels when I was about nine.
 There were boxes full of my half finished stories at my parents’ house.
 They were experiments – me learning to be a writer.
 Allow your young writer to explore their creativity without pressure.
 There is no right or wrong way to be a writer.

 If you have keen writers in your house or at your school, look for ways to help them get published – through school blogs or newsletters, or holding a writing competition at school.
 Find out more about hosting a writing competition here.
 If your school wants to run a writing competition, I’m happy to donate prizes.

-If you have questions about story structure, please feel free to ask them in the comments section of this post.
+I hope you found these tips helpful.
+If you have any additional tips, please feel free to share them in the comments section of this post.